saha-raj/prisoners-dilemma/README.md

 ## How to Run

+You can run the application in two ways:

-Simply open the `index.html` file in a modern web browser.
-No server or build process is required.
+1. **Simple Method**: Open the `index.html` file in a modern web browser.

+2. **Using the Server**: Run `node server.js` in the project directory to start a local server.
+The server will automatically try different ports (3000-3005) if the default port is already in use.

 ## Project Structure